 Employment Data: Although often termed a lagging indicator, employment data is the second most-watched economic event.
 This is because countries with growing employment levels are considered to exhibit a healthy economy.

 Consumer Price Index (CPI): The trickiest of all economic indicators is CPI.
 CPI measures a country’s inflation levels.
 Falling inflation levels will often lead to currency weakness as Forex traders view a weak CPI reading as signs that a county’s economy is slowing.
 However, too much inflation can also be negative as it may be an indication that a country’s currency is being devalued.
 Ideally, Forex traders like to see CPI around 2-3.5%.

 Manufacturing Production Surveys: These surveys measure whether a country is experiencing growth within its manufacturing sector.
 Depending on the country and how large a component manufacturing is, changes in surveys can trigger large moves in currency prices.

-Retail Sales: These reports follow month to month buying patterns within a country’s Retail sector.
-Rising sales could indicate that consumers feel confident about their country’s financial health and often leads to overall increase in economic growth.
+Retail Sales: These reports follow month-to-month buying patterns within a country’s retail sector.
+Rising sales could indicate that consumers feel confident about their country’s financial health which often leads to an overall increase in economic growth.